oneapi-src/oneDNN/CONTRIBUTING.md

 clang-format -style=file -i foo.cpp
 ```
 This will format code using the `_clang_format` file found in the Intel
-MKL-DNN top level directory.
+DNNL top level directory.

 Coding style is secondary to the general code design.

 ## Unit tests

-Intel MKL-DNN uses gtests for lightweight functional testing and benchdnn for
+DNNL uses gtests for lightweight functional testing and benchdnn for
 performance and functional testing.

 Be sure to extend the existing tests when fixing an issue.